What Is Apple Cider? How to Make Apple Cider

 Basic Hard Cider Recipe

-• 5 gallons of fresh apple juice
+• 5 gallons fresh apple juice

 • 1 packet cider yeast or champagne yeast